 If this is the case for you, we hope that you’ll take advantage of our specialized Adult Long-Term Follow-Up Program, which functions as a part of our Adult Survivorship Program.
 Through this clinic, we provide long-term care that can help prevent, detect, and treat any delayed complications — known as late effects — that can arise.

-Most survivors in our program were diagnosed before age 40 and have transitioned to us from our Long-Term Follow-Up Program for Children, or have been referred to us by an MSK medical team.
+Our program is open to survivors who were diagnosed as children or young adults and have transitioned to us from MSK KIDS Long-Term Follow-Up Program for Children, or have been referred to us by an MSKCC medical team.

 We care for survivors of many types of cancer, including:

 - Pediatric sarcomas, such as osteosarcoma, Ewing’s sarcoma, and rhabdomyosarcoma

 - Brain tumors, such as medulloblastoma and astrocytoma

 - Stem cell transplant recipients

 We also help people who received a bone marrow transplant as a child or young adult.

 Our team of survivorship experts, which includes clinicians and members of the departments of nursing and social work, provide the following services: